-As a result of her unapologetic and hilarious portrayal of ‘Jessica Huang’ on ABC’s hit comedy “Fresh Off the Boat,” the spotlight on Constance Wu is brighter than ever in her first foray into comedy.
+As a result of her unapologetic and hilarious portrayal of Jessica Huang on Fresh Off the Boat, the spotlight on Constance Wu is brighter than ever in her first foray into comedy.

-Currently, Wu is in production on the second season of “Fresh Off The Boat,” which will premiere on ABC on Tuesday, September 22, reprising her role as the family matriarch and mother of three opposite Randall Park.
-Based on Eddie Huang's memoir, the show is set in the 1990’s and revolves around a Taiwanese family that moves to suburban Orlando.
-The series debuted this past February with much critical acclaim and garnered 8 million viewers, becoming the second highest rated comedy to premiere during the season.
-Wu was instantly praised as the breakout star of the comedy season for her interpretation as the no-nonsense, pragmatic mom and received nominations for a Critics' Choice Television Award for ‘Best Actress in a Comedy’ and a TCA Award for ‘Individual Achievement in Comedy.’
+Wu will reprise her role as the family matriarch and mother of three, opposite Randall Park.
+Based on Eddie Huang's memoir, the show is set in the 1990s and revolves around a Taiwanese family that moves to suburban Orlando.
+The series debuted in February 2015 to much critical acclaim and garnered eight million viewers, becoming the second highest-rated comedy to premiere during the season.
+Wu was instantly praised as the breakout star of the comedy season for her interpretation of the no-nonsense, pragmatic mom and has received two nominations from the Critics' Choice Television Award for Best Actress in a Comedy, in 2015, as well as a TCA Award for Individual Achievement in Comedy, in 2015 and 2016.

 While in New York, she worked in classical theatre and quickly transitioned to film.
-She soon appeared in several Sundance Feature Films including “Stephanie Daley,” and “Year of the Fish.”
+She soon appeared in several Sundance Feature Films, including Stephanie Daley and Year of the Fish.

-In 2010, she moved to Los Angeles where her theatre and film background helped land her a role in another Sundance Feature, “The Sound of My Voice.”
-She next appeared a series regular on the LogoTV web series, “East Siders,” and the Fox Digital Studios film, “Parallels,” which was released by Netflix on March 3, 2015.
+In 2010, she moved to Los Angeles where her theatre and film background helped land her a role in another Sundance Feature, The Sound of My Voice.
+She next appeared a series regular on the LogoTV web series East Siders and the Fox Digital Studios film Parallels, which was released by Netflix on March 3, 2015.

-In addition to her indie films, Wu has had memorable guest appearances on “Children's Hospital,” “Law & Order: SVU,” “Torchwood,” “Covert Affairs,” and “Franklin & Bash.”
+In addition to her indie films, Wu has had memorable guest appearances on Children's Hospital, Law & Order: SVU, Torchwood, Covert Affairs, and Franklin & Bash.